cloudflare/wrangler-legacy/README.md

 1. Install `wrangler`:

-    *for now*...
-    - build one from this source
-    - ask ashley for a binary

-    *eventually*....
-    - (preferred) install a binary via the [GitHub Release tab]
-    - `cargo install wrangler`

-2. Configure with you Cloudflare account:

     ```
-    wrangler config <email> <api_key>
+    cargo install wrangler
     ```

-2. Generate a new project:
+1. Generate a new project:

     ```
     wrangler generate
     ```

-3. Move into the new project directory:
+1. Move into the new project directory:
     ```

     cd wasm-worker
     ```

-4. Build your project:
+1. Build your project:

     ```
     wrangler build
     ```

-5. Preview your project:
+1. Preview your project:

     ```
     wrangler preview
     ```

+1. (optional) Configure with you Cloudflare account:

+    ```
+    wrangler config <email> <api_key>
+    ```

+    Configuring your account is required to use the `publish` step, which will push your Worker live to the Cloudflare edge.
+If you don't configure, you can still use `wrangler` to generate, build, and preview a Worker.

+1. Check your configuration:

+    ```
+    wrangler whoami
+    ```

-6. Publish your project:
+1. Publish your project:

     ```
     wrangler publish <zone_id>